CheshireCaat/puppeteer-with-fingerprints/README.md

 If you specify the path yourself, then everything will work as usual - just the plugin will add additional components, like `widevine` or default extensions, to the specified profile.

-Also keep in mind that if you specify your own folder for the engine using the `FINGERPRINT_CWD` environment variable, then the profile path will be adjusted.
+Also keep in mind that if you specify your own folder for the engine using the `setWorkingFolder` method, then the profile path will be adjusted.

 ### Proxy usage